Marenz/rockstor-doc/contribute.rst

 developers and keep the merge process smooth.
 As a guiding principle, separate your changes into one or more logically independent commits.

-We request that you divide a commit message into three parts.
-Start the message with a single line summary, about 70 characters in length.
+We request that you divide a commit message into two parts.
+Part one is the head line which should be a single line summary, about 70 characters in length.
 Add a blank line after that.
-If you want to add more than a summary to your commit message, describe the change in more detail in plain text format where each line is no more than 80 characters.
+Part two is optional: If you want to add more than a summary to your commit message, describe the change in more detail in plain text format where each line is no more than 80 characters.
 This description should be in present tense.
 Below is a fictional example::